Fairy flax

 Key traits

 Fairy flax is an annual plant of dry grasslands that survives unfavourable conditions, such as fire as seed in the soil.
-Fairy flax showed a significant increase in cover in burn plots the year following fire in a Derbyshire grassland (Lloyd, 1972).
-This is probably as a response to a more open habitat, rather than a direct response to fire (i.e. heat/smoke stimulated germination; Lloyd, 1972).
-There is no specialed dispersal mechanisms in these species meaning dispersal distances are low (0.1-1m; Lososová et al, 2023).
+Fairy flax showed a significant increase in cover in burn plots the year following fire in a Derbyshire grassland (Lloyd 1972).
+This is probably as a response to a more open habitat, rather than a direct response to fire (i.e. heat/smoke stimulated germination; Lloyd 1972).
+There is no specialised dispersal mechanisms in these species meaning dispersal distances are low (0.1-1m; Lososová et al. 2023).

 Plant response to fire